Anithasrini/Layout-test/README.md

 ## Description

- {This HTML pages is created with 2 coloumn layout with a header, nav bar and a container with footer.This will be useful for beginners, who wants to create a 2 coloumn page in html and CSS.This excercise is the sole development of Anitha Srini
+ {This HTML pages is created with 2 coloumn layout with a header, nav bar and a container with footer.This will be useful for beginners, who wants to create a 2 coloumn page in html and CSS.This excercise is the sole development of Anitha Srini.}

  ## setup